blynkkk/blynkkk.github.io/Widgets.md

 ```

 - **MERGE**:
-When MERGE mode is selected, you are sending just 1 message, consisting of array of values.
-But you'll need to parse it on the hardware.
+When MERGE mode is selected, you send 1 message with an array of values inside.
+You would need to parse the message on the hardware.

 This mode can be used with Virtual Pins only.